Active Sampling for the Quickest Detection of Markov Networks: Network-guided Active Sampling

-Based on~\eqref{eq:stop} and~\eqref{eq:SPRT}, the sampling process resumes as long as $\Lambda_t\in(\gamma_n^L,\gamma_n^U)$ and terminates as $\Lambda_t$ falls outside this band or we exhaust all the measurements, i.e., $t=n$.
-Furthermore, if $\Lambda_t$ exits this interval from the upper threshold~$\gamma_n^U$ the set $\{X_1,\dots,X_n\}$ is deemed to form a Markov network with cdf $F_1$, and if it falls below the lower threshold $\gamma_n^L$ we make a decision in favor of $F_0$.
+Based on~\eqref{eq:stop} and~\eqref{eq:SPRT}, the sampling process resumes as long as $\Lambda_t\in(\gamma_n^{\rm L} ,\gamma_n^{\rm U} )$ and terminates as $\Lambda_t$ falls outside this band or we exhaust all the samples, i.e., $t=n$.
+Furthermore, if $\Lambda_t$ exits this interval from the upper threshold~$\gamma_n^{\rm U} $ the set $\{X_1,\dots,X_n\}$ is deemed to form a Markov network with model $\P_1$, and if it falls below the lower threshold $\gamma_n^{\rm L} $ we make a decision in favor of $\P_0$.
+We remark this decision rule is different from that of the SPRT.
+Specifically, our thresholds are constants, while those of the SPRT are controlled by the target error probabilities, i.e.,

-Decision rules in~\eqref{eq:stop} and~\eqref{eq:SPRT} specify the decisions at the stopping time.
-Prior to that, we need to dynamically characterize $\psi(t)$.
-In other words, based on~\eqref{eq:stop}, as long as the LLR value varies between the two thresholds, we need to take at least one more measurement from the network.
-In the next subsection we characterize the selection function $\psi(t)$ which identifies the node to be observed at each time.

-Finally, we remark that the stopping rule and terminal decision rule have minor but important differences with those of the sequential probability ratio test (SPRT).
-In the SPRT, the stopping time is

-which is unbounded and can be arbitrarily large.
-Also, the SPRT's decision rule in the context of the problem studied is

-By comparing these with the stopping rule in \eqref{eq:stop} we note that in~\eqref{eq:stop} we have a hard upper bound on $t$, i.e., $t\leq n$.
-Furthermore, motivated by the fact that at the stopping time there is a chance that $\Lambda_t\in (\gamma_n^L,\gamma_n^U)$ (i.e., we have to stop since all the samples are exhausted, and $t=n$), $\delta^*_{\rm SPRT}$ defined in \eqref{eq:SPRT_SPRT} does not yield any decision, and it is different from our terminal decision rule in~\eqref{eq:SPRT}.